sfsu-joseo/CSC645/labs/lab2/README.md

 Please read this README file before class and use this as a reference during the lab session.

 In this lab, students will learn how to create a TCP client socket.
 Please read the instructions provided in this lab carefully.

-The file provided in this lab has been partially implemented by your instructor.
-Your job in this lab is to implement only the parts marked as TODO.
+The client.py file provided in this lab has been partially implemented by your instructor.
+Your job in this lab is to implement only the parts marked as TODO in the client.py file.

+Please do not modify the server.py file.
+You will implement a customized server in next lab.

 ## Useful hints to follow in this lab